-Pleats/folds/slits must be straight and tightly pressed, unless otherwise required.
+Pleats/folds/slits must be made straight and be pressed in finishing, unless otherwise required.

-All slits and pleats must be stitched accurately to prevent coming off.
+All slits and pleats must be stitched accurately without tension or pulling of the fabric.

 The stitch density of buttonholes must fully cover the edges and the button must pass through the buttonhole without stretching or breaking the stitching.

-All fasteners, press-studs, and decorative fastenings, including rings, buckles, zip fastenings, eyelets and Velcro must strongly fastened to the fabric.
+All fasteners, press-studs, and decorative fastenings, including rings, buckles, zip fastenings, eyelets and Velcro must be strongly attached to the fabric.
 They must not have sharp edges and must work properly.

-Inside buttons must be used in case of two-row fastenings, or if the garment model requires so.
+Inside buttons must be used in case of two-row fastenings, or if styling otherwise requires it.

-Buttons of ladies’ garments from size 48 upwards must always have a button at bust height.
+Women’s garments with front button closure must have a button positioned at bust height.

 Counter-buttons must be used for fabrics of a loose or open quality.